solanatracker/data-api-sdk/README.md

 #### New Features:
 1. **Snipers and Insiders Tracking**: Monitor wallets that are identified as snipers or insiders for any token via WebSocket subscriptions
+2. **Wallet Balance Tracking**: Real-time monitoring of token balance changes for any wallet via WebSocket
-2. **Enhanced Error Handling**: Error responses now include detailed error information from the API when available
+3. **Enhanced Error Handling**: Error responses now include detailed error information from the API when available
-3. **Subscription Endpoint**: New endpoint to get subscription details including plan, credits, and billing information
+4. **Subscription Endpoint**: New endpoint to get subscription details including plan, credits, and billing information
-4. **Updated Type Definitions**:
+5. **Updated Type Definitions**:
    - Added `volume24h` field to transaction statistics
    - Enhanced `TokenRisk` interface with detailed snipers/insiders data
    - Added `MultiTokensResponse` for the `/tokens/multi` endpoint
-   - Updated `Launchpad` and `MeteoraCurve` interfaces for finding the specific platform a token launched on (letsbonk.fun, moonshot etc.)
+   - Updated `Launchpad` and `MeteoraCurve` interfaces for pool-specific data (Shows which platform token is released on, Moonshot, Bonk, Jupiter Studio etc)
    - Added `SubscriptionResponse` for subscription information

 #### Type Updates: